How I Found My Soulmate, Part 1: My Journey in Love

 Proceed to Part 2: Meeting My Husband (Someone I Knew From Before), where I share the (re)entrance of someone I did not expect into my life.

-This is part 1 of my 7-part series where I share my love journey, how I met my soulmate, and how you can attract authentic love as well.
+This is part 1 of my 7-part series on finding love where I share my love journey, how I found my soulmate, and how you can attract authentic love as well.